willbuck/micronaut-core-issue-2324/README.md

-Steps to reproduce issue-2324 of micronaut-core:
+Steps to correct the desired behavior raised by issue-2324 of micronaut-core:

-1. Run both the `issue-2324-repro` and `validate-helper` apps contained here in debug mode with `./gradlew run`
+1. Run the `issue-2324-repro` app contained here with `./gradlew run`
-2. Set a breakpoint on line 24 of the `FormSubmissionController`
 3. Issue a POST request to `localhost:8080/forms/validate` with a json body including "name" and "age" (see curl example below)

     ```